civicrm/phpunit-xml-cleanup/README.md

 # phpunit-xml-cleanup

-A handful of hacky cleanup bits to get the various JUnit XML files from Civi's test-suites to load into Jenkins.
+The name "JUnit XML" or "xUnit XML" sounds like a well-defined file format.
+How handy that so many testing tools use the same format!

+They don't.

+This repository contains quick-and-dirty hacks to ensure that the various XML outputs from Civi's test suite (eg `phpunit` and `karma`) can be loaded consistently into Jenkins reports.

 ## Development

 * Add new example input files to `examples/input`
-* Add new exaple output files to `examples/expected`
+* Add new example output files to `examples/expected`
-* To see the current command produces expected output, use:
+* To see if the current code produces the expected output, run:
     ```
     ./scripts/run-tests.sh
     ```